AleG03/awsm/README.md

 ```
 awsm
 ├── console       Opens the AWS console in your browser
-├── exec          Execute a command with temporary credentials
-├── export        (Plumbing) Export temporary credentials for a profile
+├── export        Export temporary credentials for a profile
 ├── profile
 │   └── list      List all available AWS profiles
 ├── region